kaliop-uk/ezmigrationbundle/README.md

 To get the latest version, you can update the bundle to the latest available version by using `composer`

     composer update kaliop/ezmigrationbundle

+### Upgrading from version 4.x to version 5

+* Make sure you read carefully all the BC notes in the [release notes](WHATSNEW.md)

+* Nothing else is required, unless you have one of the following:

+    - code which extends the migration bundle code/apis
+    - old migrations, that you want to play again with the updated bundle, which have text values which include the string '[reference:xxx]' where 'xxx' stands for any sequence of characters

+    For both cases, the fix is to apply manual changes to your code / migrations.

 ### Upgrading from version 3.x to version 4